Packing for a day hike? Don't leave without these day hike essentials!

 - Cable ties.

 - Head lamp - Even if you don't intend on staying out till after dark.
 You may be delayed on the trail, or worse, need to spend the night, so be prepared.
+This is the one we use.

 - Garbage bag - Don't be that guy who throws litter on the trail.